 In animal studies, those with lower oestrogen levels tend to eat more and be less physically active.
-According to Mayo Clinic this reduction of physically active is also seen in at least 60 percent of adults and with this percentage increasing with age.
+According to Mayo Clinic, this reduction of physically active is also seen in at least 60 percent of adults and this percentage increases with age.
 There is also evidence to suggest the reduced oestrogen levels can contribute to a lower metabolic rate.
 This means the body’s ability to convert stored energy into working energy is slowed.

 The effects of hormone replacement therapy on weight loss